6: Part 2 of Exegesis of Psalm 123: 3-4 *revised feb 2026*

 As I have been reading on the different mindsets it came to my attention that there is a great deal of well understood and known things that were just a part of the culture.
 What I'm getting at right now is how, in the previous post I passed over discussing a certain element of the passage - 'so our eyes are on the Lord'.

 While I still hold that this 'our' is the first-person singular poet standing in the gap for the nation, I must also permit that our poet did know that others were making these petitions as well.
 As culturally it was a custom and well-practiced daily, that this nation would make petitions corporately.
 Prayer is communal, corporate.
-And also that the kings would make decrees requiring the people to make petitions for certain things and at certain times.
+And also that the kings would make decrees requiring the people to make petitions for certain things and at certain times or lengths of time.

 Further, we may come to understand through getting to know the culture, that it is the western mindset that sees prayer and worship as singular events and moments separate from everyday life things and doings.
 But to the Hebrew, worship and reverence were not separated from everyday life.
 So that at every moment, in daily life and doings, the Hebrew was worshiping the Lord and praying all day.
 We know that the time David reigned was a period in which the scriptures tell us the people loved the Lord and were honouring Him.
 It is safe to say then, that our poet king could confidently say 'we look to you', the nation from the heart space of a servant, and it was true through and through.